Practitioner notes on digital-asset forensics

-Plain-language analysis of the US federal civil-recovery framework, on-chain forensic methodology, and recurring fact patterns observed in large-scale digital-asset fraud.
-Written for victim representatives, counsel, and engaged readers.
+Plain-language analysis of on-chain forensic methodology, open-source attribution, and recurring fact patterns observed in large-scale digital-asset fraud.
+Written for counsel, investigators, and technical readers.

 An overview of the statutory pathways under US federal law that can be invoked when digital assets are misappropriated by an organized pattern of conduct — and what distinguishes a qualifying matter from a non-qualifying one.